steguiosaur/CoNTeX/README.md

 - [x] `<previewer>` field for rendering parsed Markdown text
 - [x] `<previewer>` update on `<textarea>` input
 - [x] Scroll synchronization on `<textarea>` and `<previewer>`
-- [ ] Syntax highlighting on editor
-- [ ] Auto-pairing for brackets, parenthesis, and other delimiters
 - [x] Markdown parser
 - [x] $\LaTeX$ parser